-- Exploration of multiple uncertainties in regional uncertainties in regional model and global climate model regional projections. - Development of multiple high resolution regional climate scenarios for use in impacts assessments. - Further evaluation of regional model performance over North America. - Exploration of some Exploration of some remaining uncertainties in regional climate modeling (e.g., importance of compatibility of physics in nesting and nested models). - Quantification of uncertainty across all models. - Creation of greater collaboration between US and Canadian climate modeling groups, as well as with the European modeling community.
+- Exploration of multiple uncertainties in regional model and global climate model regional projections. - Development of multiple high resolution regional climate scenarios for use in impacts assessments. - Further evaluation of regional model performance over North America. - Exploration of some exploration of some remaining uncertainties in regional climate modeling (e.g., importance of compatibility of physics in nesting and nested models). - Quantification of uncertainty across all models. - ·Creation of greater collaboration between US Canadian climate modeling groups, as well as with the European modeling community.